-Facilitator Agreement describes the arrangement between
+3

 and Essex Restorative and Mediation Service

 (insert your name)

-As a Restorative Facilitator, I agree to help meet the responsibilities of the Essex Restorative Justice Hub scheme as follows:
+As a Restorative Facilitator, I agree to help meet the responsibilities of the Essex Restorative and Mediation Service as follows:

-- Operate on restorative principles, by providing a constructive and supportive environment in which victims can relay the impact of offences committed against them and gain closure, offenders can take responsibility for their actions and make amends, and parties in a dispute can communicate effectively in order to agree a productive way forward. - 2.
+- 1. Operate on restorative principles, by providing a constructive and supportive environment in which victims can relay the impact of offences committed against them and gain closure, offenders can take responsibility for their actions and make amends, and parties in a dispute can communicate effectively in order to agree a productive way forward. - 2.
 Meet the commitment the role demands (as outlined on the next page), and ensure that reasonable notice is given of my inability to undertake the role for any period of time so that other arrangements can be made. - Follow the procedures and standards expected of Essex Restorative and Mediation Service as explained in both initial and ongoing training, and as outlined in this and other policy documents. - 4.
-Maintain the confidentiality of information received in the course of my work as a Restorative Facilitator within safeguarding guidelines, and ensure that information relating to participants in the process is not disclosed to a third party without consent. - Treat all individuals participating in the process fairly and not discriminate on the basis of age, ethnic or racial origin, gender, sexual orientation, social background, religion, disability or any other irrelevant factor. - 6.
-Attend supervision, training and support provided by the Essex Restorative and Mediation Service (as outlined on the next page). - 7.
-Notify a Restorative Justice Development Manager or Restorative Justice Coordinator of any relevant change of circumstances (e.g. if arrested by the police or change your address).
+Maintain the confidentiality of information received in the course of my work as a Restorative Facilitator within safeguarding guidelines, and ensure that information relating to participants in the process is not disclosed to a third party without consent. - 5.
+Ensure that any personal or professional conflicts of interest in a case are flagged to the Service and you recuse yourself if a conflict arises. - Treat all individuals participating in the process fairly and not discriminate on the basis of age, ethnic or racial origin, gender, sexual orientation, social background, religion, disability or any other irrelevant factor. - 7.
+Attend supervision, training and support provided by the Essex Restorative and Mediation Service (as outlined on the next page). - 8.
+Notify a Restorative Justice Manager or Restorative Justice Coordinator of any relevant change of circumstances (e.g. if arrested by the police or change your address).

-Essex Restorative Justice Hub agrees to:
+Essex Restorative and Mediation Service agrees to:

-- 1. Provide a thorough induction on the work of the Essex Restorative and Mediation Service, the role of the Restorative Justice Development Manager and Restorative Justice Coordinator and the training needed to meet the responsibilities of the role. - 2.
-Explain the standards and procedures expected of Restorative Facilitators and provide encouragement and support to achieve and maintain them.
+1. Provide a thorough induction on the work of the Essex Restorative and Mediation Service, the role of the Restorative Justice Manager and Restorative Justice Coordinator and the training needed to meet the responsibilities of the role.

-- Ensure you have access to support from a member of the Restorative and Mediation Service team throughout your cases, and that you receive supervision, appraisal reviews and one-to-one support as required. - 4.
+- 2. Explain the standards and procedures expected of Restorative Facilitators and provide encouragement and support to achieve and maintain them. - 3.
+Ensure you have access to support from a member of the Restorative and Mediation Service team throughout your cases, and that you receive supervision, appraisal reviews and one-to-one support as required. - 4.
 Reimburse expenses incurred by Restorative Justice Facilitators following standard procedures. - 5.
 Treat all Facilitators in accordance with Essex PFCC's equal opportunities policy. - 6.
 Address any problems, complaints and difficulties raised by Restorative Justice Facilitators.